SummonerSkies/Prevent-Ireland/README.md

 ## Reflection on Development Process

 ### Successes
+I successfully created a page and a general look that is quite nice, and laid out the goals of the site clearly.

 ### Challenges
+I overscoped myself, and could have kept things much more simple.
+I did not achieve all the goals of providing information.

+I did not leave myself enough time to do a WGAC check.

+I did not budget my time well, and spent too long on wireframing, and looking for information over creating the page to include what it needed in full.
+I learned a lot about timekeeping and prioritization from this project.

 ### Final Thoughts
 Provide any additional insights gained during the project and thoughts on the overall process.